crancurello/immersion-day-core-services/tutorials/VPCWizard.md

 | Public Subnet 02  | My VPC | us-east-1b | 10.1.1.0/24 |
 | Private Subnet 02  | My VPC | us-east-1b | 10.1.3.0/24 |

 2.8\.
-With the filter applied with your VPC Id, you will see the four subnets, two publics and two privates.
+With the filter applied with your VPC ID, you will see the four subnets, two publics and two privates.

 ![Your Subnets](../images/subnets.png)